How will you come away from the Judgment Seat of Christ?

 Here are no fewer than five crowns (stephanos) mentioned in the New Testament as rewards for Christian life and service.
 You will want to read the context for each of these texts to get a better understanding of the reasons they are awarded.

-1. In 1 Corinthians 9, Paul puts himself forward as an example for the Christians at Corinth.
-In verses 24-27 he introduces the metaphor from the world of athletics.
+1. In 1 Corinthians 9, Paul sets himself as an example for the Christians at Corinth.
+In verses 24-27, he introduces a metaphor from the world of athletics.

-Here is what he says at verse 25:
+Here is what he says in verse 25:

 Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last; but we do it to get a crown that will last forever.

 The athlete’s life is one of discipline and sacrifice with a single aim.
-For Paul, that aim is the glory of God and the blessing of his people – everything he does is for that purpose.
+Paul strives for God's glory and his people's blessing— everything he does is for that purpose.

 What is your purpose in life?
 Does it take hold of you to the extent you are focused intensely and sacrificially on the glory of God and the blessing of his people?